nerkis/ios-apps/Calculator/README.txt

 	Version 2
 	- Ability to enter variables as part of an expression
 	- Ability to evaluate expressions that contain variables
-	- Solve button that substitutes values for variables and evaluates the expression
+	- Solve button that substitutes values for variables and evaluates the expression (in progress)

 	Version 1
 	- Basic math functions (addition, subtraction, multiplication, division)